- Research shows an average retired couple in the UK spends £26,000 annually to retire comfortably.

 Here is the long answer:

-- You will need to spend on insurance, telephones, internet and TV.
+- You will need to spend on insurance, telephones, the internet, and TV.
 Some would say that you could save on those, but they are wrong: the older you get the harder you must work on staying connected to others and the world.

 For an extended list of spending categories, please see below.
 This is still an aggregated, not an exhaustive, list.
 For more detail to work out how much money do you need to retire comfortably, you can check out The Money Principle Monthly Budget Planner.
 (It is a good idea to use the Monthly Budget Planner anyway.)

-- Ideally you would have paid off your mortgage off by the time you retire and won’t need to pay for accommodation.
+- Ideally, you would have paid off your mortgage by the time you retire and won’t need to pay for accommodation.